Probation Violation and Probation Termination in Michigan

 A probation violation can be anything as innocent as being a minute late for a court work program, to something as egregious as a new criminal conviction.

-When someone admit to a probation violation, or they are found guilty of a probation violation, the judge is given an opportunity to re-sentence the violator.
+When someone admit to a probation violation, or are found guilty of a probation violation, the judge is given an opportunity to re-sentence the violator.

 If a person is on probation with a special status such as HYTA, 7411, 769.4a, or a delay of sentence, then a probation violation could result in the removal of that special status.